JayTeli/codeforces/README.md

 # Codeforces Practise Problems and solutions
-This is my codeforces practise problems and solutions.
+This is my codeforces practice problems and solutions.